 Since 1970, property and business owners in cities throughout North America have realized that revitalizing and sustaining vibrant downtowns, city centers and neighborhood districts requires special attention beyond the services city administrations could provide alone.
 These private-sector owners came together, with funding from the property and business owners, to form nonprofit management associations which deliver key services and activities within the boundaries of their districts.
 These place management organizations are often called Business Improvement Districts (BIDs), Business Improvement Areas (BIAs), Partnerships and Alliances.

 Place management professionals drive significant change in every major metropolitan area in North America in an industry that is growing rapidly around the globe.
-IDA members are involved in all segments of city center management (planning, leadership, communications and marketing, economic development, and policy and advocacy) and in all types of organizations (nonprofit, government, and business).
-They develop tools and strategies addressing a broad range of issues impacting how people live, work and play in cities.
+IDA members are involved in all segments of city center management (planning, leadership, communications and marketing, economic development and policy and advocacy) and in all types of organizations (nonprofit, government and business).
+They develop tools and strategies to address a broad range of issues impacting how people live, work and play in cities.

 From urban place management organizations to our global networks and strategic partners, every IDA member plays an active role in creating a robust and diverse community of practitioners.
-Our members are downtown champions who bring urban centers to life.
+Our members are urban champions who bring city centers to life.